azarboon/cheat-sheet-aws/README.md

 * Cloudfront + S3: cheaper, faster and more secure than delivering directly form S3
 * You can scale read & write performance N times by using N prefixes in parallel.

-Locking:
-* S3 Object Lock: prevents objects from being deleted or overwritten for a fixed amount of time or indefinitely.
-In two ways: retention period and legal hold.
-An object version can have both, either or neither of them.
-You can define retention period either explicitly ("Retain Until Date" parameter) or through a bucket default setting (need to specify duration).
-Different versions of an object can have different retention modes and periods.
-Legal Hold provides same protection but remains in effect until removed.
-* Vault Lock is only for Glacier and not for S3

 Versioning
 * In a versioned bucket, DELETE operation only inserts a delete marker (the marker becomes current version).
 S3 Replication can replicate the markers.
 To automate recovery of the objects, you can transition "noncurrent versions" of objects.
 * To permanently delete versioned object, you must use DELETE Object versionId.
 Similarly, life cycle rules can expire current object versions or permanently remove noncurrent object versions.